School Science Lessons

 35.2.54 Platinum, Pt

-Platinum has steel grey colour of native platinum, but silver-white colour of pure metal, Mohs scale of hardness 4 to 5.5, steel grey streak, metallic lustre, no cleavage, jagged fracture, specific gravity 14-19
+Platinum, steel grey native platinum, silver-white pure metal, Mohs scale of hardness 4 to 5.5, steel grey streak, metallic lustre, no cleavage, jagged fracture, S.G.
+19

 Platinum does not react with air, water or strong acids (except a mixture of hydrochloric acid and nitric acid).